thanix-k/build-awesome-form/README.md

 2. The form should follow the best practices (html, css) for better accessibility.
 3. Use JavaScript to validate and properly submit the form

+## Workflow

+- Clone the repo
+- Create a new branch
+- Work on the task
+- Push the changes
+- Create a PR

+## Get Started

+- Use the command `pnpm install` to install the dependencies.
+- Use the command `pnpm dev` to start the development server.

 ## Side Note